-Public Art and the City Symposium 2013
+Public Art and the City: Art In/On The Landscape Symposium 2013

-Dan Jones, chairman and CEO of 21st Century Parks, will give the luncheon talk about the Parklands of Floyds Fork urban parks system project.
-The afternoon roundtable session about perspectives on public art will feature U of L professors discussing sacred sites in a global perspective, environmental history, urban planning and mapping as a tool to understand landscape.
+Dan Jones, chairman and CEO of 21st Century Parks, gave the luncheon talk about the Parklands of Floyds Fork urban parks system project.
+The afternoon roundtable session about perspectives on public art featured U of L professors discussing sacred sites in a global perspective, environmental history, urban planning and mapping as a tool to understand landscape.

 Public Art Symposium 2012

 Public Art and the City 2012 is the second of a continuing dialogue that seeks to engage the region's artists, students, curators, administrators, and other professionals in thinking about and discussing public art in theory and praxis.

 The conference included an evening of portfolio reviews and presentations by young scholars, in addition to a full day of presentations and opportunities to define, challenge, and conceive of public art as well as closely examine case studies and best practices.

 The Symposium’s Keynote Presentation was delivered on Friday afternoon by Renee Piechocki, Director of the Office of Public Art, Pittsburgh, PA.

 Piechocki’s lecture and discussion looked at frameworks for successful public art programs in the US, paying particular attention to community involvement, models of communication, and educational programming.